-Where CFRAM modelling has been carried out (on the Castlebar River), flood levels are available at selected node points along the watercourse.
+Where CFRAM modelling has been carried out (on the River Moy and tributaries), flood levels are available at selected node points along the watercourse.
 Once an appropriate level of validation has been undertaken as part of the site-specific FRA, these flood levels may be used to form the basis of the development design.